DOUGLAS COUNTY REPUBLICAN CAUCUS

 to the County Assembly, with the possibility of going on to other assemblies such

-as the State Assembly or the 2012 RNC Convention in Tampa Bay, FL.
+as the State Assembly or the Congressional Assemblies.
 Anyone that is eligible to participate in caucus is also eligible to

 be elected as a delegate or alternate.
 Please see below regarding what it means to be a delegate or an